Downtown Indianapolis: Education

-Downtown is home to Indiana University – Purdue University Indianapolis (IUPUI), the third largest campus in the state based on enrollment, with 30,105 students.
-IUPUI contains two colleges and 18 schools, including the Herron School of Art and Design, Robert H. McKinney School of Law, School of Dentistry, and the Indiana University School of Medicine, the largest medical school in the U.S.
+Downtown's northwest quadrant is home to Indiana University Indianapolis and Purdue University in Indianapolis, which were combined as Indiana University–Purdue University Indianapolis until July 1, 2024.
+Notable schools on the campuses include the Herron School of Art and Design, Kelley School of Business, McKinney School of Law, O'Neill School of Public and Environmental Affairs, and the Indiana University School of Medicine, the largest medical school in the U.S.